hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

 subdirectory on the cluster to your local computer.

 First, we will confirm that the file is indeed in the "docs" subdirectory.
-On the terminal on the , enter:
+In the terminal on the login node, enter:

 <pre><code><b>$ cd ~/docs</b>
 <b>$ ls -l</b>